kmstr87/Linux-System-Monitoring-Tool/README.md

       - ###*  total relative positive change
     2. **For CPU utilization:**
       - ||||   positive percentage increase

+The program also intercept signals coming from Ctrl-Z and Ctrl-C.
+- For the former, it will just ignore it as the program should not be run in the background while running interactively.
+- For the latter, the program will ask the user whether it wants to quit or not the program.

 ## Documentations of the functions
 The overview of the functions are in the actual code itself, as I included the details of the functions